 Probability and “playing dice”

-The blog title comes from a rework of an Albert Einstein quote, and it reflects my view on life as being an incredibly complex and interacting set of naturally-random events, but they are probabilistically random.
+The blog title comes from a rework of an Albert Einstein quote, and it reflects my view on life as being an incredibly complex and interacting set of naturally-random events, but they are probabilistically random (also called stochastic processes).
 This simply means that some events are more likely to happen than others, just like when you roll a pair of six-sided dice.
 A roll of seven is six times more likely that is a roll of two or twelve.
 These events are all around us and even inside us, and we know many of these probability distributions.

 This randomness follows through into human volition (sometimes called choice or free will), where your perceived choice between selecting a piece of fruit or alternatively a piece of chocolate cake is more probabilistically-random than you think it is.
 You can start the “Dice” thread here, and follow the rolling dice icon at the bottom of each related post to connect to the next post in the series, or just click on that category to filter them out for browsing.

 That look at life’s natural randomness leads into the topic of theodicy, which is our long-standing human obsession with “the justice of God,” when we are faced with tragic and life-threatening events like a cancer diagnosis (which has some fascinating aspects of randomness).
 You can click on “theodicy” in the “Categories” list in the left-column of the blog to see these posts.